maobe2500/Color_replacer/README.md

       ts - true, soft.
 Increases the color being changed to but half the reltive ammout. td - true, double.
 Increases the color being changed to but doubles the reltive ammont. f - false.
 Switches the colors without increasing the relative ammont.

+Examples:

+    If we want to switch all the blue in an image with an equal red ammunt we write:

+        ./image_color_replacer.py img.jpg b r f

+    If we want to switch all the green in an image with a slightly increased blue ammunt we write:

+        ./image_color_replacer.py img.jpg g b ts